exit-failure/tds7000/README.md

 There's still a lot to do and I will be adding bits and pieces from time to time when I find a minute or two.

-## You are very welcome to contribute by either creating pull or feature requests or simpy sending me messages.
+## You are very welcome to contribute by either creating pull or feature requests or, starting discussions or simpy sending me messages.

 ## Replacing the Backup Battery and restoring NVRAM Settings